matm/jQuery-File-Upload-Wiki/Chunked-file-uploads.md

 The file name of the blob is transmitted via the **Content-Disposition** header.
 For multipart chunked uploads, the file type is transmitted via the **Content-Description** header.

-For non-multipart uploads, the *X-File-Type* header is omitted since it is transmitted via the *Content-Type* header.
+For non-multipart uploads, the *Content-Description* header is omitted since it is transmitted via the *Content-Type* header.

 ## Callbacks
 Chunked file uploads trigger the same callbacks as normal file uploads, e.g. the *done* callback (see [[API]]) will only be triggered after the last blob has been successfully uploaded.